ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

     You must `ssh` to the host by using your credentials, or the root credentials that are available from the {{site.data.keyword.cloud_notm}} Console.

-    You will require root permissions in order to install the Sysdig agent.
+    You will require root permissions in order to install the monitoring agent.

     For example, you can complete the following steps to get the bare metal information that you need to `ssh` into the server: